-In the past two installments of this Commercial Real Estate Team Series, we explored how teams are a competitive advantage and the six fundamental shifts in our industry that require you to be part of a formal team.
+In the past two installments of this series on Commercial Real Estate Teams, we explored how teams are a competitive advantage and the six fundamental shifts in our industry that require you to be part of a formal team.
 However, there are still many commercial real estate professionals who reject this notion of working on a formal team.

 For several years, I’ve been talking, intensely and intently, to all kinds of commercial real estate professionals about teams.
 A number of people have told me that they understood all the reasons switching to teams was a good idea, but they didn’t think it was for them.
 They cited lots of reasons, which fell into four groups.